 “Here in Perth, we have part of the answer to that problem.
 With over 90 employees, Viridor’s site is one of the top facilities across Europe and securely deconstructs WEEE from across Scotland.

 “The need to reduce, reuse and recycle is something we all have to take responsibility for.
 Working together – national government, local government, private companies and individuals – we can hit the ambitious and necessary targets that have been set.

 “Last year, the SNP Government published Scotland’s first ever Zero Waste strategy and we are determined to build on a record which has seen big improvements in recycling rates and reductions in waste going to landfill.”

-- Part of the FTSE 250 Pennon Group, Viridor is recognised as Scotland’s leading recycling, renewable energy and resource efficiency partner working with 96 per cent of Scottish local authorities and some of the biggest names in Scottish business such as Scottish Power, RBS, BAE Systems and Coca Cola Enterprises.
+- Part of the FTSE 250 Pennon Group, Viridor is recognised as one Scotland’s leading recycling, renewable energy and resource efficiency partners, working with 96 per cent of Scottish local authorities and some of the biggest names in Scottish business such as Scottish Power, RBS, BAE Systems and Coca Cola Enterprises.

 - In addition to advancing proposals for merchant facilities, of the three Scottish local authority 25-year residual waste procurements underway, Viridor is one of the final two bidders in each.